-In the meantime gently fry the bacon and onion in a frying pan in remaining olive oil until the onion is cooked through (about 15 minutes).
+- While the pumpkin is roasting gently fry the bacon and onion in a frying pan in remaining olive oil until the onion is cooked through (about 15 minutes).
 Remove from heat.

-Remove pumpkin from oven and add to a blender with the leaves of two of the roasted rosemary sprigs.
+- Remove pumpkin from oven, allow to cool and add to a blender with the leaves of two of the roasted rosemary sprigs.
 Add cream and eggs and pulse until the mixture is smooth and creamy.
 Stir through the bacon and onion mix.

-Line a tart tin with baking paper and lay one sheet of puff pastry in the tin, pressing the pastry out to the sides.
-Cut the second sheet of puff pastry in to strips and use to fill in the edges of the tin where the first sheet hasn’t reached.
+- Line a tart tin with baking paper and lay one sheet of puff pastry in the tin, pressing the pastry out to the sides. (*ele Tip – Cut the second sheet of puff pastry in to strips and use to fill in the edges of the tin if the first sheet hasn’t reached the edges).
 Prick the bottom of the pastry with a fork.
 Spoon in the pumpkin mix, smoothing the top with a spoon.

 ELE tip- this delicious quiche can be made in advance and enjoyed cool or reheated for lunchboxes or add a green side salad and serve for a quick and easy weeknight dinner.